dulangaheshan/PersonalNoteManager/README.md

 *   .NET Core framework is high performance.
 With recent updates the code gets much more optimized which improves performance at the very end

-* MySql is open source and by using RDBMS it will make easy to maintain futher requirments which may conatain many entites and relationships
+* MySql is RDBMS and it will make easy to maintain futher requirments which may conatain many entites and relationships